The LSESU Leadership Accreditation is an award which recognises students who have developed their skills as part of the LSESU community.

 There are three different streams, and four stages for you to complete in order to receive the LSESU Leadership Accreditation.
-If you’re not sure which stream is for you, then you can find more information in our FAQs below.
+If you’re not sure which stream is for you, then you can find more information below.

 If you’d like any further information, then register your interest and someone from LSESU will be in touch to tell you how you can complete the Leadership Accreditation!